 Your customers back you because they believe in your ideals of non-conformity and they are thrilled to support you in driving needed change.

-Amazing retail brands and experiences are built by a deep understanding of your Archetype and how to “personify” that in real-life.
-Archetyping makes your brand more personable, more human-like.
+Amazing retail brands and experiences are built by a deep understanding of your Archetype and how to “personify” that in real life.

-As an example, if your friend Josh is a Hero archetype, it would seem disingenuine for him to all the sudden become or start acting like a Caregiver.
+As an example, if your friend Josh is a Hero archetype, it would seem disingenuine for him to all of a sudden start acting like a Caregiver.
 It would be out of character for him.
 Customer experiences are no different.

 Without the foundational branding component, you’ll have no definition in which to build your brand or how people should experience it or FEEL about it when they shop, buy and interact with you.